 Most disagreed.
 Over 80% said that the primary objective in one day cricket is to make more runs than the opposition in the same prescribed number of overs.
 Taking 10 wickets in an innings was incidental and very much a minor consideration.

-2. A rule not allowing a retired batsman to return to the crease was “unfair” with minimal evidence of any distortion of match results.
+2. A rule not allowing a retired batsman to return to the crease was “unfair”

 - The imposition of penalties by umpires will minimise any problem of teams trying to contrive results.

-What should an umpire do if a lower order batsmen sacrifices their wicket.
+What should an umpire do if a lower order batsmen sacrifices their wicket?.
 How should umpires penalise bowlers and fielders for not trying to take a wicket?

 YOUR SAY publishes articles of interest to the veterans cricket fraternity.
 Submissions must include the full name, and contact details of the author.
 Veterans Cricket Victoria does not vouch for the accuracy of submissions to “your Say”